 The Board is supported by the various Board committees namely the Audit Committee (the "AC"), the Risk Management Committee (the "RMC"), the Nominating Committee (the "NC") and the Remuneration Committee (the "RC") to assist it in discharging its responsibilities (collectively referred to as the "Board Committees").
-The Board Committees operate within clearly defined terms of reference and operating procedures which are reviewed on a regular basis.
+The Board Committees operate within clearly defined terms of reference and operating procedures which are reviewed on a regular basis, along with the committee structures and membership, to ensure their continued relevance.